 - Olive Oil - for cooking the flatbread.
 You can use a different oil, I just love the flavor of olive oil.

-You'll be so surprised at how easy it is to make homemade flatbread!
+You'll be so surprised at how easy it is to make homemade flatbread with yogurt!
 See the instructions below:

-- Mix Dough.
-Whisk together the dry ingredients then stir in the yogurt to form a dough.
+Photo 1 - Whisk together the dry ingredients then stir in the greek yogurt to form a dough.
 The exact amount of flour you will need depends on the moisture content of your yogurt.

-- Knead Dough.
-Knead the dough on a lightly floured surface until mostly smooth.
-Divide into 3 pieces and wrap each in plastic wrap.
-Allow to rest at room temperature for 20 minutes.
+Photo 2 - Knead the dough on a lightly floured surface until mostly smooth.
+Divide into 4 pieces and wrap each in plastic wrap.
+Allow to rest at room temperature for 20 minutes

-- Roll Flatbread.
-Cut a dough ball in half and roll each piece into a thin circle.
+Photo 3 - Cut a dough ball in half and roll each piece into a thin circle using a rolling pin.
 I recommend only rolling out one or two pieces at a time.
 You want to roll the dough very thin so it cooks quickly and puffs up.

-- Cook Flatbread.
-Heat a large cast iron skillet and add a drizzle of olive oil.
+Photo 4 - Heat a large cast iron skillet and add a drizzle of olive oil.
 Cook the flatbread one at a time for about 2-3 minutes per side - the flatbread will puff up and parts will be browned.

-- Repeat.
-Repeat with remaining dough until all flatbread are cooked.
+Photo 4 - Repeat with remaining dough until all flatbread are cooked.

 - Roll the Dough Thin - The thinner the flatbread dough is, the quicker it will cook and puff up in the skillet.
 This is key to getting light and puffy flatbread.